oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 podman exec -it gsm1 $(podman exec -it gsm1 env | grep ORACLE_HOME | cut -d= -f2 | tr -d '\r')/bin/gdsctl config chunks
 ```

-## Scale-in an existing Sharded Database
+## Scale-in an existing Oracle Globally Distributed Database

-If you want to Scale-in an existing Sharded Database by removing a particular shard database out of the existing shard databases, then you will to complete the steps in below order:
+If you want to Scale-in an existing Oracle Globally Distributed Database by removing a particular shard database out of the existing shard databases, then you will to complete the steps in below order:

-- Confirm the shard to be deleted is present in the list of shards in the Sharded Database
+- Confirm the shard to be deleted is present in the list of shards in the Oracle Globally Distributed Database
 - Move the chunks out of the shard database which you want to delete
-- Delete the shard database from the Sharded Database
+- Delete the shard database from the Oracle Globally Distributed Database
-- Confirm the shard has been successfully deleted from the Sharded database
+- Confirm the shard has been successfully deleted from the Oracle Globally Distributed Database

-### Confirm the shard to be deleted is present in the list of shards in the Sharded Database
+### Confirm the shard to be deleted is present in the list of shards in the Oracle Globally Distributed Database

 Use the below commands to check the status of the shard which you want to delete and status of chunks present in this shard:
 ```bash